 You must apply to Historic Environment Scotland for scheduled monument consent using the appropriate form.
-You can send us your completed form by email or by post.
+You can send us your completed form by email.

 View and download scheduled monument consent forms and guidance.

 There is no charge to make an application for scheduled monument consent, and we offer a free pre-application checking service for scheduled monument consent applications.
 This can simplify the application process as we will advise you on draft applications and let you know if your supporting information is sufficient.

 If you’re not the sole owner of the monument to which the works relate, you must notify all owners, occupiers and agricultural tenants of your intention to apply for scheduled monument consent.
 The scheduled monument consent application form contains the necessary ownership notification forms.

 Owners have three weeks to make representations about the works you have proposed.
 We can’t accept your application if you don’t serve the correct notification.

 - a written description of the proposed works

 - the name or location of the scheduled monument to which the works relate, or a description of the location of the land

 - the name and address of the applicant and, if appropriate, the name and address of the agent acting for the applicant